 established father knew or should have known of a judgment that established

-him as the father of the child or commencing with the date the previously
+the father's parentage of the child or commencing with the date the

-established father knew or should have known of the existence of an action
+previously established father knew or should have known of the existence

-to adjudicate the issue of parentage, whichever is first, except as provided
+of an action to adjudicate the issue of parentage, whichever is first,